CLICK IMAGE TO ENLARGE (+)

 Fig. 1 - To save cost and cycle time, various customers’ parts were nested into this DMLS build.
 The two small, identical pieces sticking up near the right edge in the collection above were samples of a part still in development.
 Adding them to this build offered an efficient way to make the prototypes.

 Fig. 2 - This part is a long, precise tube with integral features at either end.
 Risers held the part at an angle to preserve its straightness and roundness during the build cycle.
-The sacrificial risers were cut away when the part was complete, but the lower image reunites them to give a sense of how the part was produced.
+The risers were then cut away, but the lower image reunites them to show how the part was produced.